-Robert Wessman became the Executive Chairman of Alvogen in July 2009 and is now Chairman & CEO of the group.
-Since founding the business five years ago, Robert has grown Alvogen from a small US business into an international pharmaceuticals company with commercial operations in 35 countries and with 2,300 employees.
-Robert Wessmann is the founder of Alvotech.
+Robert Wessman founded and became the Executive Chairman of Alvotech’s mother company, Alvogen, in July 2009 and is now CEO of the group.
+Since founding the business, Robert has grown Alvogen from a small US business into an international pharmaceuticals company with commercial operations worldwide.

 His achievements have made him the subject of a Harvard Business School Case Study published in May 2008, titled “Robert Wessman and the Actavis Winning Formula”.